ndtands/NER_VLSP2021/README.md

 ```

 **Step 5:** Training Model:
-For training model can follow our notebook: main.ipynb or you can dowload our file weights trainded in data VLSP 2021.
+For training model can follow our notebook: main.ipynb or you can dowload our trained weight file for data VLSP 2021.
 '''
 https://drive.google.com/file/d/1sPCnqT1m_tvj-V_9e6qucXck4ydiiWWJ/view?usp=sharing
 '''

-**Step 6**: Affer complate process training, you can runing command 'python app.py' and assess addess '127.0.0:5000' for using application.
+**Step 6**: Affer complete process training, you can runing command 'python app.py' and access addess '127.0.0:5000' for using application.

-## Conclude
+## Contribution & Contact
-We provide open source for anyone can use and deverlop it.
-If you have any contribute please push it.
+We provide open source for anyone can use and develop it.
+If you have any contributions, please push it.
-If you have problem, you can comment in here or send problem to address:
+If you have any problems, you can comment here or send problems to address:
 1. lengocloi1805@gmail.com (Lê Ngọc Lợi)
 2. ngtinh98@gmail.com (Nguyễn Thị Tình)
 3. ndtan.hcm@gmail.com (Nguyễn Duy Tân)